awalert08/Ad-hoc-Analysis-Consumer-Goods-Management/README.md

 1. Sales trends by product, region, and division.
-2. Top-selling products based on quantity and revenue.
+2. Top-selling products based on quantity.
 3. Customer segmentation and purchasing patterns.
 4. Inventory performance and stock movement.
 5. Profitability analysis by category.